GitHub23211/Simple-Chatroom/README.md

     * User clicks on a message and if it is their message, a delete and react button will show up under it.
 * Added a logout button that logs out user and redirects them to landing page.
 * Added persistent log ins so that user is not logged out if they refresh the page.
+* Added the ability for users to react to their own and other messages from a list of 15 emojis.
+    * Emojis are rendered under the message a user reacts to.

 ## Backend Extensions
 * Modified Session schema so that it accepts passwords submitted by users.